 - A maximum of 32 students (a class) is allowed per facilitated (Part A) session.

-- Up to two classes can be outside OR in the galleries at the same time for the self-guided (Part B & Part C) sessions.
+- Up to two classes can be in the galleries at the same time for the self-guided (Part B) session.

 Step 2 – Making a booking

 Please send an email to firstname.lastname@example.org with the following details and we will begin to process your booking.

 - Program choice: Immigration Stories, Shipwrecked!, de Vlamingh's Journey or Strangers on the Shore